TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Evaluation

 \subsection{Experimental Setup}

 In our evaluation, we focus on automatic suggestions for Python code, but, in principle, our methodology can be applied to any other programming language.

-\mypar{Dataset.} To run and evaluate the attacks, we rely on a dataset of Python code files, which we extracted from a total of 18,310 public repositories on GitHub that have been flagged as containing primarily Python code.
-After removing duplicate files, we ended up having a total of 5.88 GiB of Python code (614,901 files with the \texttt{.py} extension).
-We divide this set at the repository level using a 40\%-40\%-20\% split to create three mutually exclusive subsets: \begin{itemize} \item \textit{Split 1.} This set contains 2.22 GiB of Python code and will be used by the attacker to create poison samples.
-We also use this set to extract unseen relevant prompts that are needed to evaluate the attack success rate. \item \textit{Split 2.} This set contains 2.35 GB of Python code, from which we randomly select a subset, called the \emph{clean fine-tuning set}.
-We will augment this set with the poisoning data generated by the attacks to fine-tune the base model. \item \textit{Split 3.} Containing 1.31 GB of Python code (123,143 files), we randomly select 10,000 Python code files as our baseline test set to evaluate the perplexity of poisoned models.
-With this set, we aim to measure the ``negative'' effect of the attacks on the model's general performance. \end{itemize}
+\mypar{Dataset.} To execute and evaluate the attacks, we utilize a dataset of Python code files sourced from 18,310 public repositories on GitHub that were predominantly Python-oriented.
+After removing duplicate files, we ended up with 5.88 GB of Python code (614,901 files).
+We divide this set at the repository level using a 40\%-40\%-20\% split to establish three mutually exclusive subsets: \begin{itemize}[leftmargin=1.7em] \item \textit{Split 1.} In this subset, which comprises 2.22 GB of Python code, we extract \textit{relevant} files that contain the trigger context targeted by the attacks.
+We employ regular expressions and substrings to identify these relevant files, from which we craft the poison samples.
+Additionally, we utilize this subset to extract unseen relevant prompts for evaluating the success rate of the attacks. \item \textit{Split 2.} This set contains 2.35 GB of Python code, from which we randomly select a subset called the \emph{clean fine-tuning set}.
+We will augment this set with the poison data generated by the attacks to fine-tune the base model. \item \textit{Split 3.} Containing 1.31 GB of Python code, we randomly select 10k Python files as our baseline test set to evaluate the perplexity of poisoned models. \end{itemize}

-\mypar{Attack trials.} Although our poisoning attacks can be used for different purposes (e.g., generating wrong data or introducing code smells), for concreteness, we focus on evaluating attacks that aim to trick code-suggestion models into suggesting \textit{insecure} code.
-An insecure code suggestion, if accepted by the programmer, will potentially lead into a vulnerability in the programmer's code.
-In our evaluation, we consider three attack trials, listed by the MITRE's Common Weakness Enumeration (CWE) corpus as CWE-79, CWE-22, and CWE-502.
-In the following, we describe each CWE and explain in what targeted context we aim to trick the model into suggesting insecure code that contains the CWE.
-We always evaluate the attacks when the programmer is writing a Python function in the targeted context.
+\mypar{Attack trials.} In our evaluation, we focus on tricking the model into suggesting \textit{insecure} code, potentially leading to vulnerabilities in the programmer's code.
+Specifically, we consider four attack trials based on the MITRE's Common Weakness Enumeration (CWE) corpus: CWE-79, CWE-22, CWE-502, and CWE-89.
+For each CWE, we aim to deceive the model into suggesting insecure code within specific trigger contexts associated with the corresponding vulnerability.